What is shingles?

 What are the risk factors for shingles?

-Being an older adult with a history of having had chickenpox who has not gotten the shingles vaccination.
+- Being an older adult with a history of having had chickenpox who has not had the shingles vaccination.
 Half of people ages 85 or older will have developed shingles.

-Having a weakened or impaired immune system also increases the risk for having recurring episodes of shingles.
+- Having a weakened or impaired immune system, which also increases the risk for having recurring episodes of shingles

 Reducing your risk of shingles